dilshankarunarathne/c-sharp-notes/README.md

 <br />

 There is a `var` keyword in C#.
-Instead of explicitly specifying the data type, we can use this.
+Instead of explicitly specifying the data type, we can use this keyword.